mi4-corporation/iadc-isp-docs/IADC ISP API Developer Guide.md

 ﻿# IADC ISP Public API
 Welcome to the IADC Incident Statistics Program (ISP) public API documentation.
 The IADC ISP public API can be used to perform many of the functions possible through the web portal.
 This API can be used to create new monthly reports, update the hours worked per operation category, add new SIRs, and more.

+The base of the URL for this API is **https://isp.iadc.org/publicapi**.
+The URI for any HTTP request sent to the API should be this address followed by the path for a specific endpoint.

 Use the links below to get started using the API.
 * For an introduction to using the API and the documentation, view the [Quick Start](#quick-start) portion